Lebanon president to chair crisis talks over weekend violence - The Observers - France 24

 Lebanon's under-fire president is set to meet Monday with top security officials to discuss rare violence over the weekend that left hundreds wounded in the protest-hit country.

+For two nights in a row, demonstrators angered at delays in forming a government have lobbed stones, firecrackers and street signs at riot police, who fired tear gas and rubber bullets to clear a flashpoint road leading to parliament.

-Michel Aoun will be joined by the care-taker ministers of the interior and defence as well as the chiefs of the military and security agencies in the early afternoon, his office said in a statement.
+Early Monday afternoon, Michel Aoun will be joined by the caretaker ministers of the interior and defence as well as the chiefs of the military and security agencies to discuss the crisis, his office said after the most violent weekend in three months of protests.

 The meeting will touch on "security developments" in a country rocked since October 17 by unprecedented protests against a political class deemed incompetent, corrupt and responsible for an ever-deepening economic crisis.